HeardLibrary/digital-scholarship/manage/control/github/pages-urls.md

 5\.
 To enable the `www` subdomain, continue editing records in your DNS provider's website.
 Create a `CNAME` record with a value that is the subdomain of the site.
 Juanita would use `schmidtresearch.github.io` (without the repo name subpath).
 After this is complete, both `junitaschmidt.info` and `www.junitaschmidt.info` should cause the user to land on the GitHub pages site at `schmidtresearch.github.io/lab/`.

 6\.
-Go to GitHub Desktop and pull the repository to get the DNS configuration updated on your local drive.
+Go to GitHub Desktop and pull the repository to download the DNS configuration file to your local drive.

 7\.
 You should enable *secure HTTP* (HTTPS) for your website.
 Near the bottom of the GitHub Pages settings page, there is a checkbox for `Enforce HTTPS`.
 When you first set up the custom domain, this option will be grayed out.
 After about an hour or so, it should become available.
 At that point check the box to enable it.
 Typically, users just type the domain (or subdomain) name into a browser, but if they include the protocol prefix, they will use `https://` instead of `http://` once this option is enabled.

 You may be wondering how the connection is made to the correct repository if it wasn't specified in the information given to the DNS provider.
-The information given to the DNS provider direct the user to the general GitHub pages server.
+The information given to the DNS provider routes the browser to the general GitHub pages server.
 That server uses information that it has internally (provided from the settings web page) to direct the traffic to the correct user account and repository.
 Look in the `docs` directory of your site repository.
 You should see a file called `CNAME` (with no file extension).
-This file contains your custom domain name and was created when you provided it on the GitHub website.
+That file contains your custom domain name and was created when you provided it on the GitHub website.
 Do not delete or modify this file or your custom domain will stop working.

 ## Troubleshooting